nimbix/appdef-template/README.md

 # JARVICE Application Definition Guide

-The JARVICE Application Definition (Appdef) Reference describes the application interface for applications that are deployed on JARVICE with PushToCompute.
+The JARVICE Application Definition (AppDef) Reference describes the application interface for applications that are deployed on JARVICE with PushToCompute.
 This guide will walk through creating an AppDef for common application use cases on the JARVICE platform.

 Refer to this [link](https://jarvice.readthedocs.io/en/latest/appdef/) for complete documentation.